masis-dk/joone/README.md

 - create a file `.env` in api folder, and set your credentials

 ### Commands to run project:
-- in the folder api: `node server.js`
+- in the folder api:
+  - npm install
+  - `node server.js`
-- in the folder front: `npm run dev`
+- in the folder front:
+  - npm install
+  - `npm run dev`

 ### API:
 - build with Node JS and express JS